KatherLab/SWARM/README.md

     2. Create a docker image with the name ‘pyt-cv2’ using the Dockerfile on all systems:
         * open terminal in docker folder
         * `docker build -t pyt-cv2 .`
+    3. (Optional) passwordless SSH:\
-    3. Connecting the Systems(has to be done on the Systems B and C):
+       Has to be done on the Systems B and C
         *  open a terminal and run `ssh-keygen`
         *  run `cat ~/.ssh/id_rsa.pub`
         *  run `ssh <linux username System A>@<IP of System A>`